-We are the only business in the area that uses steaming machines to clean the grout and tile.
-We do NOT use pressure washers, that does cause damage to the tile and the water can penetrate the grout and compromise the whole tiled floor.
+We are the only business in the SW Florida area that uses steaming machines to clean the grout and tile.
+We do NOT use pressure washers to clean your tile and grout like other companies do.
+This can cause damage to the tile and the water can penetrate the grout, getting moisture below the tile and compromising the whole tiled floor, causing loosening tiles, cracks, mold and other problems.

 Your grout is an extremely porous and fragile material that has been absorbing dirt and liquids since the day it was installed and it is easily stained.
 Grout has no structural value it is for aesthetic purposes only and it’s color is chosen to accent the floor tile color and texture.
 Grout comes in two forms, sanded and non-sanded.
 Sanded grout is for wider grout joints and non-sanded for thinner joints.